Preclinical in vivo validation of a glioblastoma neuro snooper electrical device

 Device Functionality

-This MD will allow us to define an in-situ electrophysiology profile of patients with GBM, after the tumor resection, to access a new mechanistic understanding in the brain tumour field as well as new strategies for patient stratification and treatment.
+This MD will allow us to define an in-situ electrophysiology profile of patients with GBM, after the tumor resection.
+This will provide access to a new mechanistic understanding in the brain tumour field, as well as new strategies for patient stratification and treatment.

 Already existing MDs with electrode wires are either very stiff or have a millimetric dimension.

-The ERC work will lead to a first generic, miniaturised prototype implant with moderate invasiveness, which design was validated in connection with neurosurgeons for the GBM application.
+The ERC work will lead to a first generic, miniaturised prototype implant with moderate invasiveness.
+The design has been validated in connection with neurosurgeons for the GBM application.
+Additionally, we will validate its Freedom to Operate in the context of continuous IP landscaping and create an exploitation plan.

 Long-term Perspective